 Jonesborough prepares fields and undertakes on-going maintenance and improvements with facilities.
 This relationship is stronger than ever, and the Little League President is a member of the Jonesborough Recreation Advisory Board.
 The Town of Jonesborough also has an agreement with the Little League Association for use of the Town’s concession stand at the ballfields.
 Signups for 2019 season are complete.

-Jonesborough Youth Soccer Association
+Jonesborough Soccer Association

 The Recreation Department has an agreement with the Persimmon Ridge Youth Soccer Association similar to the Little League Association (Baseball & Softball Association).
 Over 500 youth participate in a soccer program in which the Association provides equipment, coaches, referees, etc. and the Recreation Department provides facilities and the on-going care of fields.
 The Town also has a concession agreement with the Soccer Association in an effort to help them generate revenue to support the program.

 Teams are grouped according to age: 4 – 5 years, 6 – 7 years, 8 – 9 years, 10 – 12 years and 13 – 15 years old.
-For additional information call 423.791.3732.
+For more information, contact Jonesboroughsoccer@gmail.com or Parkandrec@jonesboroughtn.org.
 Practices begin in September.

 Adult Co-Ed Softball